 Fast forward seven years, the series was one of Marvel’s strongest titles, and two out of three boys in the same age category owned at least one G.I.
 Joe action figure.

 How’s that for using content to market a product?

 A lot has changed since then, and what worked back in the 80s won’t necessarily work today.
 However, with new marketing channels like social media popping up almost daily, opportunity is knocking.

-So, let’s take a look at what content marketing means now in my content marketing guide.
+This brings me to content marketing today.
+Let’s look at what content marketing means now in my detailed guide.
 Feel free to skip ahead if one topic catches your eye:

 - Why content marketing?